EntitySpaces/entityspaces.js/README.md

         });
     });
 ````
-**Passing in a 'context' to the Async methods**
+**Passing in a 'state' to the Async methods**

-This example shows you how to pass in all of the options in as an 'options' object.
+This example shows you how to pass 'state' back to yourself in the async methods, state can be any value, including an object.

 ````javascript